wmerbis/stochasticTN/README.md

 #### `linalg.py`

 This file essentially only contains a costum singular value decomposition function which is able to handle tensors of any shape and allows from the trunctation of the singular value spectrum up to keeping a maximal of `Dmax` singular values above a fixed threshold set by `cutoff`.

+### spinmodelTN

+The spin model Tensor network library is still very much under development.
+It builds on the stochasticTN code base to create MPS and Tree Tensor Networks (TTN) for probability distributions over spin models with (arbitrary) higher-order interactions.